GMDPLUTONIC/GMDPLUTONIC/README.md

-I'm A Retarded Web Dev.
-I Code In HTML, CSS, JS, Svelte, C++, Python, And JSON.
+I'm A Full-stack Developer.
+I Code In HTML, CSS, JS, Svelte, C++, Python, JSON & More.